devsim/devsim_documentation/sphinx/source/index.rst

 .. only:: html

   This is the manual for the DEVSIM TCAD Semiconductor Device Simulator.
 For more information, please visit `https://devsim.org <https://devsim.org>`__.
-Links to the PDF version and other documents is available from `https://devsim.org/introduction.html#documentation <https://devsim.org/introduction.html#documentation>`__.
-Please cite this work using the instructions at `https://doi.org/10.5281/zenodo.4583208 <https://doi.org/10.5281/zenodo.4583208>`__.
+Links to the PDF version and other documents are available from `https://devsim.org/introduction.html#documentation <https://devsim.org/introduction.html#documentation>`__.  *Please cite the manual or simulator using the instructions in* :ref:`sec__citation`.

   Contents: